AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/skills-levels.md

    ![](assets/add-skill-name-anddescription.png)

 1. Assign a domain to the skill.
 While creating a skill, you can map it with the most relevant skill domains that Learning Manager supports.
-For more information, see [***Map skill with domains***](https://helpx.adobe.com//captivate-prime/administrators/feature-summary/curation-skills.html).
+For more information, see [Map skill with domains](https://helpx.adobe.com//captivate-prime/administrators/feature-summary/curation-skills.html).

    Start typing the domain in the field and you can see recommendations.
 Pick the option or options that is/are relevant to the skill.